 The Company's ability to continue funding its operations and meet its debt service obligations continues to depend upon its operating performance and operating margins, both of which will be affected by prevailing economic conditions in the retail and casual dining industries and other factors, which may be beyond the Company's control.
 Increased competition and uncertainty in the casual dining industry continue to make it more difficult to accurately forecast the Company's results of operations and cash position, so the Company's revenues may deteriorate beyond what it anticipates.
-Along with many others in the industry, the Company experienced decreases in comparable restaurant sales in 2016 and in 2017, and these decreases have continued on a year-to-date basis into 2018.
-Seeking to offset the negative impact of these sales trends, the Company has implemented several initiatives that are expected to increase sales and reduce costs.
-Such initiatives include new marketing designed to increase brand awareness, which is intended to generate additional guest traffic.
+Along with many others in the industry, the Company experienced decreases in comparable restaurant sales in 2016 and in 2017.
+Although the Company's comparable restaurant sales have improved over 2017 levels, its year-to-date 2018 comparable restaurant sales remain negative.
+Seeking to offset the impact the negative comparable sales, the Company has implemented several initiatives that are expected to increase sales and reduce costs.
+Such initiatives include additional investments in marketing designed to increase brand awareness, which is intended to generate additional guest traffic.
 The Company's marketing includes email, paid social and digital media and in-store signage and displays.
 Additional initiatives include menu pricing adjustments, reduction of food costs, management par level reductions at selected restaurants and a reduction in certain corporate overhead expenses.
 In 2017, the Company also engaged a firm to work with its landlords to restructure leases through a variety of means in order to reduce total occupancy costs.
 As a result, the Company has restructured 11 leases.
 Additionally, the Company closed one of its lower performing restaurants in March 2017, closed four of its lower performing restaurants in October 2017, and may close additional locations.
-The Company's management believes positive results from these initiatives will be realized in the future but can give no assurance that such initiatives will offset the negative impact of these year-to-date sales trends.
+The Company's management believes positive results from these initiatives will be realized in the future but can give no assurance that such initiatives will offset the impact of the negative year-to-date 2018 comparable restaurant sales.
 Furthermore, the Company will require additional liquidity including, but not limited to, additional equity and/or debt financing, in order to meet its current liabilities, including the repayment of its credit facility and its subordinated debt.
 To date, efforts to raise additional capital have been unsuccessful.
-The Company can give no assurance that it will successfully execute a financing transaction or any other transaction, and its ability to do so could be adversely affected by numerous factors, including changes in the economic or business environment, financial market volatility, the performance of its business, and the terms and conditions of its credit agreement with Citizens Bank.
+The Company can give no assurance that it will successfully execute a financing transaction or any other transaction, and its ability to do so could be adversely affected by numerous factors, including changes in the economic or business environment, financial market volatility, the performance of its business, and the terms and conditions of its credit agreement with Citizens Bank and its subordinated debt with Great Western Bank.
 Lastly, the Company continues to seek to identify cost savings measures to implement if trends continue; however, even after implementing such cost savings, it is possible that lower than planned sales levels would not create enough liquidity to sustain operations and to pay principal and interest on the term loan and revolver.